Friday, 31 July 2015

 Explains Don's Racer

-Forget Jerome, go straight to Don’s place and spend the better part of your day being lost in Neverland.
-Later go to Jerome for a late lunch and a poke around.
+On second thought forget Jerome, go straight to Don’s place and spend the better part of your day being lost in Neverland.

 The outskirts of Sedona